tractordev/apptron/README.md

-# Apptron (early access)
+# Apptron

 Apptron gives you webview windows and common platform APIs for your simple scripts, homebrew utilities, or full applications.
 Building cross-platform (Win, Mac, Linux) programs that leverage native functionality (menus, dialogs, notifications, global shortcuts, etc) has never been more accessible.

-The Apptron executable provides these cross-platform API modules:
+Apptron currently provides these cross-platform API modules:

 - **window**: create and manage native windows with a native (non-Chromium) webview
 - **menu**: create and manage native menus